zainhussaini/salat/README.md

 This package supports the following calculation methods:
 1. ISNA (Islamic Society of North America)
 2. MWL (Muslim World League)
-3. Egypt (Egyptian General Authority of Survey)
+3. EGYPT (Egyptian General Authority of Survey)
-4. Tehran (Institute of Geophysics, University of Tehran)
+4. TEHRAN (Institute of Geophysics, University of Tehran)
-5. Jafari (Shia Ithna Ashari, Leva Research Institute, Qum)
+5. JAFARI (Shia Ithna Ashari, Leva Research Institute, Qum)
+6. MAKKAH (Umm al-Qura)
+7. KARACHI (University Of Islamic Sciences, Karachi)

 There are many more methods in use around the world, so if there's any missing that you would like to see please submit an issue.